ayushinav/Porosity.jl/docs/src/intro/intro_julia.md

 ```@repl

 x = (; a = 30, b = 2., c= "Hello")
 x.a
 x = (; x..., a = 50)
 x.a
 ```

+While Julia has lot more features that we can cover here, this should help you get started with this package.